Thin capitalisation: practical guidance: the Advance Thin Capitalisation Agreement process: completing the process

 Whatever formulae or calculations are to be employed, it is useful if the ATCA includes an example as an appendix to the agreement which demonstrates what computations and other material is to be submitted.
 This ensures that both sides understand what is required and how it should be presented.
 It is worth spending some time making sure that the annual reporting will be in a form that will make sense to people other than those involved in negotiating the agreement.

 How much prominence is given to these reports will depend on what they contain.
-If the borrower has breached a covenant, it should be brought to the attention of the caseworker, Customer Relationship Manager, or transfer pricing specialist, to report or discuss remedial action.
+If the borrower has breached a covenant, it should be brought to the attention of the caseworker, Customer Compliance Manager, or transfer pricing specialist, to report or discuss remedial action.

 Any concerns or changes impacting on the agreement should be communicated to HMRC in good time.